terraform-community-modules/tf_aws_elasticsearch/README.md

      * client IAM role

      See [this Stack Overflow post](http://stackoverflow.com/questions/32978026/proper-access-policy-for-amazon-elastic-search-cluster) for further discussion of access policies for Elasticsearch.
   2) Create an Elasticsearch domain and join it to a VPC.
-Access policy is then based on he intersection of the following two criteria:
+Access policy is then based on the intersection of the following two criteria:
      * security groups applied to Elasticsearch domain
      * client IAM role